mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingCancelled_owner.PNG)

 **SMS**
-<blockquote>The booking for your '%car.name%' by %borrower.name% at %booking.startdate% has been cancelled.
-See %booking.url%</blockquote>
+> The booking for your '%car.name%' by %borrower.name% at %booking.startdate% has been cancelled.
+See %booking.url%

 ### Due to Begin Booking (Borrower)